-In the U.S., we have all seen how this scenario happens.
+In the U.S., we have all seen how this scenario happens again and again.
 Conservatives constantly attack liberals and progressives, in part by suggesting that there is a link between liberalism and atheism.
 Of course, what they don't say is that they maintain this relationship by exploiting public misunderstanding about the meaning of secularism and making the demonization of atheists a central part of their position.

 The key, as Cline suggests, is how many on the left respond to such attacks.

 Rather than standing firm in their defense of liberal atheists who themselves stand firm in defensive of basic progressive values, some liberals are ready to toss them overboard.
-Atheists are told to sit down and shut up rather than speak out on science, evolution, or religious politics.For those of us who consider the progressive movement our home, this is difficult to ignore.
+Atheists are told to sit down and shut up rather than speak out on science, evolution, or religious politics.For those of us who consider the progressivism and/or liberalism our home, this is difficult to ignore.

 Cline offers many possible reasons that liberals and progressives might behave this way.
 I suspect that the manner in which political correctness has taken hold on the left is a core reason that many are so quick to run from atheists.
 Those who have convinced themselves that religious belief is worthy of respect because it is an aspect of culture are going to have a difficult time working alongside atheists, many of whom are not interested in respecting beliefs which are both false and dangerous.